-- You can appoint one or more individuals and/or a professional executor to be executors of your will. - Professional executors are popular because they are independent and objective. - You can appoint Mills & Reeve Trust Corporation as an executor (or alternatively an individual member of Mills & Reeve). - Appointing the trust corporation, rather than an individual at the firm, provides continuity. - We will charge by either a fixed fee or by the hour, whereas most firms charge a percentage of the estate.
-There may be an additional cost if funds are not available to pay our legal fees on a monthly basis from instruction.
+- You can appoint one or more individuals and/or a professional executor to be executors of your will. - We will charge by either a fixed fee or by the hour, whereas many firms charge a percentage of the estate. - We may make an additional charge if funds are not available to pay our legal fees on a monthly basis from instruction.

 When making a will, a person is entitled to appoint anyone to be the executor of their will.
-In turn, the executor is free to engage the services of a professional to help them with the often-onerous administration of the estate.
+In turn, the executor is free to engage the services of a professional to help them with the often-onerous task of administering the estate.